Choosing A Good Guitar Teacher

 by Tom Hess

 Unfortunately, guitar teachers are not licensed and there is no organization that oversees or regulates them.
-Anyone can claim to be a good teacher and there are lots of people who make this claim.
-The number of competent teachers, however, is limited.
-This brings us to this crucial question; How can a student find, choose, and then accurately evaluate a guitar teacher?
+Anyone can claim to be a good guitar teacher and there are lots of people who make this claim.
+The number of great guitar teachers, however, is limited.
+This brings us to this crucial question; How can a student find, choose, and then accurately evaluate a good guitar teacher?

 Here are some questions that you should ask any guitar teachers that you are considering to study with.
 I have also included my own comments for each question:

-Can you please tell me about your teaching experience, such as: How long have you been teaching guitar and approximately how many students have you taught during that time?
+- Can you please tell me about your teaching experience, such as: How long have you been teaching guitar and approximately how many students have you taught during that time?
 At least 3-5 years of teaching experience would be preferred.
 Certainly no less than 1 year of experience.
-It is good if the teacher has taught a moderate to large number of students.
-It takes time for a teacher to really learn how to teach well and the main way that someone learns to teach is by teaching for a while.
-So a young teacher's first students are like experiments.
-The teacher learns how to teach on-the-job by trial and error.
-The teacher learns how to teach over time and will make some mistakes in the beginning of his or her career.
+It is good if the guitar teacher has taught a moderate to large number of students.
+It takes time for a good guitar teacher to really learn how to teach well and the main way that someone learns to teach is by teaching for a while.
+So a young guitar teacher treats their initial students like experiments.
+The guitar teacher learns how to teach on-the-job by trial and error.
+The guitar teacher learns how to teach over time and will make some mistakes in the beginning of his or her career.
 You don't want to be one of those first 30-50 students.
-Let that teacher gain his or her experience by making mistakes on someone else.
+Let that guitar teacher gain his or her experience by making mistakes on someone else.

-What styles of music do you teach best?
-Make sure that you ask this question before telling the prospective teacher what style of music you want to learn.
-A lot of teachers claim to teach all styles of music well, beware of this.
+- What styles of music do you teach best?
+Make sure that you ask this question before telling the prospective guitar teacher what style of music you want to learn.
+A lot of guitar teachers claim to teach all styles of music well, beware of this.
 Do not be impressed by someone who tells you that he or she can teach every style of music well.
-If you really want to be a great rock guitarist, you want to take lessons from a rock teacher, not a blues or country player who claims to teach all styles well.
-Find yourself a good rock teacher.
-If you want to learn multiple styles of music that are not similar (like country, classical guitar and heavy metal) take lessons from more than one teacher for each of those styles.
-Unless you are a total beginner, you are better off with an expert teacher in your style of music, not a jack-of-all-trades teacher.
+If you really want to be a great rock guitarist, you want to take lessons from a rock guitar teacher, not a blues or country player who claims to teach all styles well.
+Find yourself a good guitar teacher teaching rock.
+If you want to learn multiple styles of music that are not similar take lessons from more than one guitar teacher for each of those styles.
+Unless you are a total beginner, you are better off with an expert guitar teacher in your style of music, not a jack-of-all-trades guitar teacher.

-What is the cost of lessons?
-Excellent teachers are in demand and usually already have a lot of students.
-These teachers often are not cheap.
-I can tell you that the going rates for good teachers in the Midwestern United States (where I live) is between $16-$24 per 1/2 hour private lesson (rates may be different in your state or country).
-There are a handful of teachers that offer correspondence guitar lessons for students who do not live in the same state or country as the teacher.
-Usually these lessons are less expensive in the long run (more about correspondence lesson programs later.)
-In general, don't look for the teacher with the lowest rates, you usually get what you pay for.
+- What is the cost of lessons?
+Excellent guitar teachers are in demand and usually already have a lot of students.
+These guitar teachers often are not cheap.
+I can tell you that the going rates for a good guitar teacher in the Midwestern United States (where I live) is between $16-$24 per 1/2 hour private lesson.
+There are a handful of guitar teachers that offer correspondence guitar lessons for students who do not live in the same state or country as the guitar teacher.
+Usually these lessons are less expensive in the long run.
+In general, don't look for the guitar teacher with the lowest rates, you usually get what you pay for.
 If you can't afford to pay the higher rates for a really good guitar teacher, ask the teacher if you can take lessons on a bi-monthly basis instead of taking weekly lessons.

-Can you tell me how you teach the lessons?
-This is probably the most important question that you can ask a teacher.
-The answer to this question can really help you to determine if a teacher is competent because this is actually a trick question.
-Anyone can tell you that they have been teaching for 100 years and that they have had 10,000 students and the cost is $1,000 per lesson because they are the greatest teacher of all time, but an inexperienced teacher cannot trick you with his or her answer to this question (unless he or she is reading this article.)
-If a prospective teacher who does not know you, your musical knowledge, your guitar technique, your musical tastes, and your musical goals tries to explain how he or she will teach you, then this is not a competent
+- Can you tell me how you teach the lessons?
+This is probably the most important question that you can ask a guitar teacher.
+The answer to this question helps determine if a someone is a good guitar teacher because this is actually a trick question.
+Anyone can tell you that they have been teaching for 100 years and that they have had 10,000 students and the cost is $1,000 per lesson because they are the greatest guitar teacher of all time, but an inexperienced teacher cannot trick you with his or her answer to this question.
+If a prospective guitar teacher who does not know you, your musical knowledge, your guitar technique, your musical tastes, and your musical goals tries to explain how he or she will teach you, then this is not a good

 In addition to asking the questions above, here are some other things to watch out for:

-When students ask how to approach a certain technique or how to hold the pick correctly or how to most effectively mute guitar strings that are not supposed to be sounding, the advice of some teachers is to do whatever feels natural to you.
+- When students ask how to approach a certain technique or how to hold the pick correctly or how to most effectively mute guitar strings that are not supposed to be sounding, the advice of some guitar teachers is to do whatever feels natural to you.
 Sometimes what you may think is the natural way to hold your left hand may not be the correct way at all.
-It is the teacher's job to know those types of things, the teacher should be teaching, not letting you do whatever you feel like.
+It is the job of the guitar teacher to know those types of things - the good guitar teacher should be teaching, not letting you do whatever you feel like.
 For most things, there is a right and wrong way and you will better off learning it the right way from the beginning.

-Just because a teacher may have some talented students, does not mean that the teacher is good.
-This might seem like a good criteria for evaluating a teacher, but the fact is that sometimes advanced students were already good players before taking lessons from this new teacher.
+- Just because a guitar teacher may have some talented students, does not mean that they aren't a good guitar teacher.
+This might seem like a good criteria for evaluating a good guitar teacher, but the fact is that sometimes advanced students were already good players before taking lessons from this new teacher.
 The only time that judging a teacher's guitar teaching skills, based on his or her student's playing skills, is really a reliable criteria is when those advanced students started taking lessons from the same teacher since they were beginners.

-Do not assume that someone is a good teacher just because he or she may be an excellent player or has good credentials.
-I know plenty of competent players with advanced music degrees that I don't believe are good teachers.
-I was fortunate to have some truly great teachers, but I had some incompetent ones too, along the way.
-Whenever I realized that a teacher wasn't good, I looked for a new teacher.
+- Do not assume that someone is a good guitar teacher just because he or she may be an excellent player or has good credentials.
+I know plenty of competent players with advanced music degrees that I don't believe are a good guitar teacher.
+I was fortunate to have some truly great guitar teachers, but I had some incompetent ones too, along the way.
+Whenever I realized that a guitar teacher wasn't good, I looked for someone new who was a good guitar teacher.

-Music business.
-If you plan to record, release and sell your own CD, now or in the future, there is a huge amount of music business information that you will need to learn if you want to make any money.
-Some teachers who have released their own CDs, and are promoting it themselves, can be the best source of help for selling your CD.
+- Music business.
+For example: some guitar teachers who have released their own CDs, and are promoting it themselves, can be the best source of help for selling your CD.
 You can also learn other things like how to set up gigs for your band and how to get the press to write about you.

-So now that you have a better idea about what to look for in a teacher, the next question is, Where do you look for a really good teacher?
-This depends on if you are looking for a teacher to teach you privately (face to face) or if you are looking for a teacher to teach you through correspondence.
+So now that you have a better idea about what to look for in a good guitar teacher, the next question is, Where do you look for a really good guitar teacher?
+This depends on if you are looking for a guitar teacher to teach you privately (face to face) or if you are looking for a guitar teacher to teach you through correspondence.
 Both are good and there are advantages to both ways.

-If you are looking for a private teacher to teach you face to face, check out these places first: Contact the music department at universities and colleges near you.
+If you are looking for a good guitar teacher to teach you face to face, check out these places first: Contact the music department at universities and colleges near you.
 Even if they can't help you directly, they can usually refer you to someone who can help.
 Next, you can try your local music shops (where guitars are sold).
-Most music shops offer lessons, most of the teachers found here are not of the highest quality, but sometimes there are some really great teachers that you can find at these shops.
+Most music shops offer lessons, most of the guitar teachers found here are not of the highest quality, but sometimes there are some really great guitar teachers that you can find at these shops.
 When you call one of these shops, ask to speak to the manager or owner.
-Ask him or her, who are the most qualified teachers for you (your style of music and skill level).
-After you get the teachers names, make arrangements to speak to each of the teachers privately.
-Ask those teachers all of the questions that are written above.
-If you are not satisfied with any of those teachers, keep looking.
+Ask him or her, who are the most qualified guitar teachers for you.
+After you get the names of the guitar teachers, make arrangements to speak to each of these guitar teachers privately.
+Ask those guitar teachers all of the questions that are written above.
+If you are not satisfied with any of those guitar teachers, keep looking.

 If you are looking for online correspondence guitar lessons, your search will be a little different (and these lessons are usually a little cheaper in the long run.)
-You can look on the internet for these types of guitar teachers and you can also contact universities (in any part of the world.)
-The best thing about correspondence guitar lessons is that you can take lessons from any teacher in the world (that teaches via correspondence)!
+You can look on the internet for these types of guitar teachers and you can also contact universities.
+The best thing about correspondence guitar lessons is that you can take lessons from any guitar teacher in the world!
 What I would look for in a correspondence guitar teacher is someone who has been doing this type of teaching for a while.
 Even though correspondence guitar lessons are not face to face, the lessons should be personalized for you, your skill level, your musical knowledge, your style of music and your musical goals.
-Stay away from a one-size-fits-all method or the cookie-cutter style courses.
+Stay away from guitar teachers using a one-size-fits-all method.
 Everyone is different and is at a different level, has different musical goals, likes different music, so the lessons (whether face to face or correspondence) should be tailored specifically to your needs.

-After teaching guitar / music for over 19 years now, I can tell you that using the information above can really make a huge difference in finding an experienced high quality teacher.
-An incompetent teacher can severely hinder you ability to fully develop your guitar and music skills.
-If you are not progressing well, but you are spending a lot of time practicing, find another teacher.
-You can download the free guide on how to choose a guitar teacher
+After teaching guitar / training guitar teachers for a long time, I can tell you that using the information above can really make a huge difference in finding an experienced high quality guitar teacher.
+An incompetent guitar teacher can severely hinder you ability to fully develop your guitar and music skills.
+If you are not progressing well, but you are spending a lot of time practicing, find another guitar teacher.
+Dwnload this free guide for finding great guitar teachers called "How To Choose A Guitar Teacher."